-The undergraduate programs of the Heller College of Business are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+The undergraduate programs of the Heller College of Business (HCB) are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
 University business programs worldwide pursue this recognition, and ACBSP accredits approximately 10 percent of business programs in the United States and a few outside the United States.
 ACBSP accreditation is a mark of distinction in that accredited programs must meet national and international standards for teaching excellence, achieving learning outcomes, mission-based strategic planning, and continuous improvement.

 The HCB grants the degree of Bachelor of Science in Business Administration (BSBA).
 Each student chooses a major from among accounting, finance, human resource management, management, marketing, or social entrepreneurship.

 General Business Minor (for Non-Business Majors)

 A business minor is available to students from the other colleges of Roosevelt University.
-The requirements are seven courses in business, including four required courses and three upper-level business courses approved by the student’s advisor.
-A student may choose courses from different business areas such as MGMT 358, MKTG 302, and FIN 311, or a more specialized business minor in an area such as accounting, the international business minor, finance, human resource management, management, or marketing.
+The requirements are seven courses in business, including three required courses and four upper-level (300 level) business courses approved by the student’s advisor.
+A student may choose courses from different business areas such as MGMT 358, MKTG 302, and FIN 311, or a more specialized business minor in an area such as accounting, finance, human resource management, management, or marketing.
 Students must complete all prerequisites for courses in their chosen minor areas, including junior standing for 300-level courses.
 At least three courses in the minor must be taken at Roosevelt University.